Stocks rise on Wall Street as bank fears ease further - KESQ

 AP Business Writer

-NEW YORK (AP) — U.S. stocks are following markets in Europe and Asia higher Wednesday as Wall Street shakes off a bit more of the fear that dominated it earlier this month.
+NEW YORK (AP) — Stocks are rising Wednesday as Wall Street shakes off a bit more of the fear that dominated it earlier this month.

 They followed similar sized gains in other markets around the world, and the S&P 500 is on track to close what’s been a tumultuous month with a modest gain.
 That’s despite the month being dominated by worries about banks and whether the industry is cracking under the pressure of much higher interest rates.